-Deutsche Bank says sees slowdown in Q2
+Deutsche Bank says sees slowdown in q2

-FRANKFURT (Reuters) - Deutsche Bank’s (DBKGn.DE) Chief Financial Officer said Germany’s largest lender had seen lower client activity in the second quarter, in a sign that a boost given to markets by the European Central Bank earlier this year may be wearing off.
+FRANKFURT, April 26 (Reuters) - Deutsche Bank’s Chief Financial Officer said Germany’s largest lender had seen lower client activity in the second quarter, in a sign that a boost given to markets by the European Central Bank earlier this year may be wearing off.

 Speaking to analysts about first quarter earnings released on Thursday, Stefan Krause said: “We do see lower activity level as we started into the second quarter.
 The environment has changed into more uncertainty and therefore I’d see that a slowdown has occurred.”